Cdfghglz/KActivityJumper/README.md

 ### Use

+#### GUI
+Click the *Pin* icon to change the pin-state of the current position, then use the *Back* icon to jump to the pinned positions.
+When there are multiple pinned positions, the *Back* icon will circle through them endlessly.

+#### Keys
 Use the imported shortcuts to jump to desired activities desktops and back.

 With the default configuration:

-Use *'Super + u'*, *'Super + i'*... to jump to any of the 6 desktops of activity "KOM" and then, in reverse order, back to the initial position with *'Super + space'*.
+Use *'Super + u'*, *'Super + i'*... to jump to any of the 6 desktops of activity "KOM" and then, in reverse order, back to the pinned positions with *'Super + space'*.

+## TODO:
+ - GUI for shortcut editing
+ - handlers for Activity events like Stop/Add/Delete...
+ - localisation
+ - synchronisation between multiple instances